Tuesday, December 5, 2017

 axis2 service name refactoring tips

-took me the yesterday and the whole day today trying to fix the generated wsdl of the service i deployed inside axis2 webapp's deployment folder.
+took me yesterday and the whole day today trying to fix the generated wsdl of the service i deployed inside axis2 webapp's deployment folder.

 seems that the and inside the wsdl file.